Planning Process for Sizewell C

 Melton Parish Council Response to Sizewell C Stage 4 Consultation

 The application for Development Consent Order to build Sizewell C was submitted to the Planning Inspectorate (PINS) on 27 May 2020.
 PINS formally accepted the application on 24 June 2020.
 This means PINS has accepted that EDF’s pre-application consultation was adequate and the proposals can proceed through the examination process.

-The pre-examination phase will run from 8 July to 30 September 2020.
-This is not a consultation.
-It is an opportunity for consultees and the public to read the application and register on the PINS website (using the Planning Inspectorate’s Registration & Relevant Representation Form) to become an “Interested Party” by providing a written summary of their views on the application.
+This stage was not a consultation.
+It was an opportunity for consultees and the public to read the application and register to become an “Interested Party” by providing a written summary of their views on the application.
 A registered “Interested Party” will be kept informed of progress and about opportunities to put their case forward at the next stage: Examination.

 All of the application documentation submitted by Sizewell C Co. to the Planning Inspectorate (PINS) can be viewed at https://sizewellcdco.co.uk